leesael/SNeCT/code/README.txt

 		ex) result/FACTOR1, result/CORETENSOR

-3. Demo
+4. Demo

+	Please follow this procedure to run demo to understand how to run SNeCT.

+	1. cd demo
+	2. sh run.sh

-	Please see demo folder to understand how to run SNeCT.
-Demo tensor is a part of PanCan12 dataset, created as 100x1,000x5 size with 279,906 observable entries.
+	Then, SNeCT is run on a demo tensor and gene network which is a part of PanCan12 dataset, created as size of 100x1,000x5 with 279,906 observable entries.
+	After execution, you can see factorization results in 'result' directory, while the intermediate process is presented on screen. following output files are generated.
+	'demo/result/FACTOR<n>' shows the n-th factor matrix.
+The factor matrix is a stack of vectors representing latent factor weights of each entity.
+	'demo/result/CORETENSOR' shows the core tensor of Tucker decomposition.
+The core tensor represents the degree of strength between factors in different dimensions.